Tavy7/Smart-window/README.md

 MQTT
 For MQTT protocol support, you can use the Eclipse Paho client library.
 The Paho C++ library can be installed from source (will require you to also build and install the Paho C library).
 MQTT also requires a server (a message broker) to be running in order to have where to send the messages.
 For this, you can use Eclipse Mosquitto.
-On Ubuntu, it can be installed from a PPA: sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa sudo apt update sudo apt install mosquitto
+On Ubuntu, it can be installed from a PPA:
+'sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa
+sudo apt update
+sudo apt install mosquitto'

 Building
 Using Make